 The best time to visit Chicago is generally considered to be between April and October when the weather is warm and the city offers a plethora of festivals and outdoor activities.
 My personal favorite time to visit Chicago is late April and early October.

 However, if you prefer fewer crowds and potentially lower accommodation rates, the shoulder seasons of spring (April and May) and fall (September and October) are excellent choices.
-The weather is still pleasant, though more variable and the parks are particularly beautiful with spring blooms or autumn foliage.

 Winter in Chicago, from November to March, can be quite cold and snowy, which deters some visitors.
 But if you don’t mind bundling up, you can enjoy the city’s winter charm, holiday lights, and festivities, including the Christkindlmarket, ice skating rinks, and potentially better deals on hotels.